 Inspector – authorised to schedule inspections, perform field and tuber inspections, record inspection results and communicate these with growers, take samples for testing, close containers, and issue certification labels.

 Administrative assistant – authorised to accept or reject applications for registration of varieties, acceptance of tissue culture and mini-tubers for certification, registration of crops for certification, issue invoices and administer the financial system, keep records, and generate reports.

+Data administrator – undertakes data entry tasks and tracking the geneology of seed lines.

 Other organisations may be involved in activities covered by the scope of the Standard.
 These may include diagnostic laboratories, facilities for production tissue culture and mini tubers, and organisations growing tubers for post-harvest evaluations.
 All of these organisations should be authorised by the DA to undertake these activities and such authorisation should be dependent on an evaluation of the organisation’s skills, competencies, and compliance with requirements of the Standard.